DAPotapov/PMA-bot/README.md

 The bot has the following commands:

+#### /help

-**/help**: Displays the bot's description and a list of available commands.
+Displays the bot's description and a list of available commands.

+#### /start

-**/start**: Executes when a user adds the bot for the first time.
+[Executes](#start_function) when a user adds the bot for the first time.
 It initiates the creation of a new project within the bot.
 The user is prompted for the project title and then asked to upload the project file.
-Currently, the bot supports the following project file formats: .gan ([GanttProject](https://www.ganttproject.biz]), .xml (MS Project), and .json (which can be downloaded using the /download command within the bot, add link (#)).
+Currently, the bot supports the following project file formats: .gan ([GanttProject](https://www.ganttproject.biz])), .xml (MS Project), and .json (which can be downloaded using the [/download](#download) command within the bot).
 Things to Consider:
 There is no schedule verification when a file is uploaded.
 Primarily, this is because project management software (in which the file was created) typically performs this verification.
 Additionally, when a user uploads a file, they, as the Project Manager (PM), are the most interested party in ensuring the correctness of the schedule.
 It is not in their interest to make manual mistakes in the file.
 At the start, the bot generates three reminders:
-**Day Before Reminder**: This runs every day at a specified time (default is 16:00).
+[**Day Before Reminder**](#day_before_update): This runs every day at a specified time (default is 16:00).
 It notifies the project team of tasks scheduled to start or end the following day and highlights upcoming milestones if the corresponding setting is enabled.
-**Daily Morning Reminder**: This reminder is scheduled to run every day at a specified time (default is 10:00).
+[**Daily Morning Reminder**](#morning_update): This reminder is scheduled to run every day at a specified time (default is 10:00).
 It notifies the project team of tasks that are scheduled to start or end on the same day, tasks in progress, overdue tasks, and milestones (if the corresponding setting is enabled).
-**Friday Update Reminder**: This reminder was created in response to the first client's request.
+[**Friday Update Reminder**](#file_update): This reminder was created in response to the first client's request.
 She emphasizes the importance of project team members updating project files in the cloud storage to ensure that colleagues are working with the latest information.
 By default, it runs at 15:00 on Fridays—late enough for the weekend to have started but early enough for project changes to accumulate until the end of the workday.
 The /start command can be called at any time during the bot's use.

+#### /feedback

 The **/feedback** command allows users to send messages to the developer (me) to report bugs, request features, or share positive feedback.

+#### /download

-**/download**: Allows users to download the active project as a .json file, enabling them to make corrections using a text editor.
+Allows users to download the active project as a .json file, enabling them to make corrections using a text editor.

+#### /upload

-**/upload**: Enables users to upload a new schedule to the active project.
+Enables users to upload a new schedule to the active project.
 The key distinction from the /start command is that the project's title, settings, and reminders remain unchanged, while only the schedule is replaced with the uploaded one.

+#### /stop

-**/stop**: This command stops the bot's work for the user and deletes all projects managed by the user as a Project Manager (PM).
+This command stops the bot's work for the user and deletes all projects managed by the user as a Project Manager (PM).
 The bot requests confirmation before proceeding.

+#### /status

-**/status**: For Project Managers (PMs), this command displays tasks that reach important dates, such as starting or ending on the current day, being overdue, or in an ongoing state.
+For Project Managers (PMs), this command displays tasks that reach important dates, such as starting or ending on the current day, being overdue, or in an ongoing state.
 It also shows milestones.
 Each task or milestone is accompanied by a button to mark the event as completed, preventing further reminders.
 If the user is a project team member (not a PM), the command notifies them of tasks for which they are responsible and have reached important dates as described above.

+#### /settings

-**/settings**: Displays the PM settings menu and allows the management of projects under the PM's control.
+[Displays](#settings_function) the PM settings menu and allows the management of projects under the PM's control.
 The menu items include:

 - "Change notification settings": Manages which notifications will be sent to the user.
 This includes the following options:
-  "Allow status update in group chat": If turned on, the /status command will send information to the group chat if it's called within one.
+  - "Allow status update in group chat": If turned on, the /status command will send information to the group chat if it's called within one.
 Otherwise, it sends information in a private chat.
 This setting is off by default.
-  "Users get anounces about milestones": If turned on, regular team members will receive notifications not only for tasks but also for milestones.
+  - "Users get anounces about milestones": If turned on, regular team members will receive notifications not only for tasks but also for milestones.
 It is up to the PM to decide whether to divert the team's attention from specific tasks.
 This setting is off by default.
-  "/status notify PM of all projects": If turned on, the PM will receive status updates on all their projects.
+  - "/status notify PM of all projects": If turned on, the PM will receive status updates on all their projects.
 Otherwise, they will only receive updates on the active project.
 This setting is off by default.

 - "Manage projects": Lists all user projects with buttons for management.
 The active project can only be renamed.
 Inactive projects can be deleted or activated after confirmation.